Provincial Housing Legislation Updates

 Development Financing Tools

 These changes to the Local Government Act are designed to enable municipalities to better fund community amenities.
 The City is undertaking a study to determine how best to implement this new community building tool.
-There is no mandated deadline for the completion of this work or for adoption of a bylaw to implement an amenity cost charge program; however, the City is working towards completing this project in 2025.
+There is no mandated deadline for the completion of this work or for adoption of a bylaw to implement an amenity cost charge program; however, the City is working towards completing this project in mid-2026.

 row of houses